patchlevel/event-sourcing/docs/pages/aggregate.md

 ### Micro Aggregates

-??? example "Experimental"

-    This feature is still experimental and may change in the future.
-    Use it with caution.

 !!! warning

-    This feature works only with the experimental [StreamDoctrineDbalStore](./store.md#streamdoctrinedbalstore).
+    This feature works only with the [StreamDoctrineDbalStore](./store.md#streamdoctrinedbalstore).

 Micro Aggregates are a pattern to split an aggregate into several smaller aggregates.
 Each of these aggregates is saved in the same stream.